-The six allegations included two sexual harassment allegations and four sexual abuse allegations.
-The two sexual harassment allegations were both staff-on-inmate allegations, with one closed as unfounded, and one case closed as unsubstantiated.
-The four sexual abuse allegations included two inmate-on-inmate allegations, both closed as unfounded, and two staff-on-inmate allegations both closed as unfounded.
+The eighteen allegations include fourteen sexual harassment allegations and four sexual abuse allegations.
+The fourteen sexual harassment allegations were all staff-on-inmate allegations, with thirteen cases closed as unfounded, and one case remains pending a final disposition with the Office of the Inspector General.
+The four sexual abuse allegations were all inmate-on-inmate allegations; of which, one case was closed as unfounded, two cases were closed as unsubstantiated and one case remains pending a final disposition with the Office of the Inspector General.